Sampling Distribution

 To better understand the variation in statistics, let’s simulate a data set of unicorn characteristics to visualize and understand the variation.

-We will simulate a data set using the unicorns function and only need to specify how many unicorns you want to simulate.
+We will simulate a data set using the unicorns function and only we need to specify how many unicorns you want to simulate.

 Simulating Unicorn Data